Aurora School Community Kindergarten

 A diary reflecting on the ‘happenings’ at kinder, will be on display next to the signing in book.

-Aurora School Community Kindergarten’s staff are dedicated to providing the very best services to all children and their families
+The Director of the program is a qualified Early Childhood Educator and is supported by a highly trained team of Deaf Educators, Teachers and Teachers of the Deaf.
+Aurora School Community Kindergarten’s staff are dedicated to providing the very best services to all children and their families.

 All staff have First Aid, Anaphylaxis and Asthma training.